gschmutz/stream-processing-workshop/04b-wikipedia-data-ingestion-with-kafka-connect/README.md

 # Wikipedia Data Ingestion with Kafka Connect

-In this workshop we will be using Kafka Connect to get the data from the Wikipedia Recent Changes stream into Kafka.
+In this workshop we will be using Kafka Connect to get the data from the [Wikipedia Recent Changes stream](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) into Kafka.
+Wikipedia EventStreams is a web service that exposes continuous streams of structured event data.
+It does so over HTTP using chunked transfer encoding following the Server-Sent Events protocol (SSE).

-Luckily, there is a [Kafka Connector](https://github.com/jcustenborder/kafka-connect-twitter) available for retrieving live Wkikpedia Recent Changes.
+Luckily, there is a [Kafka Connector](https://github.com/codecentric/streaming-wikipedia-with-kafka/tree/main/kafka-playground-connect) available for retrieving live Wikipedia Recent Changes.
+But it is not available as a downloadable resource from [Confluent Hub](https://www.confluent.io/hub/), so we had to build it first and provide it together with the Data Platform.
 So all we have to do here is configure it and bring it to action!

+There is another option using the

 There are two instances of the Kafka Connect service instance running as part of the Data Platform, `kafka-connect-1` and `kafka-connect-2`.